Effects of Opioids On The Body

 Short-term Effects of Opioids

-Opioids when used to manage pain are very affective but as soon as they are taken not as prescribed, they become extremely addictive.
+Opioids, when used to manage pain, are very effective but as soon as they are taken not as prescribed, they become extremely addictive.
 There is a long list of short-term effects from abusing the drug, which speaks to the drug’s impact on the brain and central nervous system.
 The drug works to slow down the chemical process, therefore someone abusing opioids can have slurred speech and a lack of focus or inability to concentrate.
 They can also experience shallow breathing and if taking large amounts at once can go in and out of consciousness, referred to as “nodding out.”

 As the drug takes more control of the body, temperatures can fluctuate rapidly, causing hot flashes or chills and a person will experience mood swings.
 In addition, the more drugs used, the higher the user’s tolerance level so the vicious cycle and potential for overdose begins.

 Clinicians say it can take from 72 hours to a week for the withdrawal symptoms to subside, which can progressively worsen from simple muscle aches, excessive sweating, trouble sleeping and anxiety to more intense symptoms such as abdominal cramping, diarrhea, nausea and vomiting, rapid heartbeat and sometimes blurred vision.

 Experts are still studying the long-term effect of opioid abuse on the brain.
 They do know that the drugs slow breathing, which can affect the amount of oxygen that reaches the brain – a condition called hypoxia.
 According to an article in drugabuse.com, “Hypoxia can have short- and long-term psychological and neurological effects, including coma and permanent brain damage.”